 Best for Oily Lids: Kat Von D Tattoo Liner

 Here's another insanely well-loved eyeliner.
 It still ranks as one of Sephora's best-selling liquid liners.
 It's opaque, fade-, melt-, and crack-proof, but what we love most about it is that it's 100% vegan and cruelty-free, just like all other Kat Von D products.
+Be sure to check out our exclusive interview with the makeup entrepreneur, all about her commitment to ethical beauty.

 Best Waterproof: Em Cosmetics Illustrative Eyeliner